mirror/dd-wrt/src/router/python/Doc/c-api/init.rst

 .. c:function:: PyThreadState* PyEval_SaveThread()

-   Release the global interpreter lock (if it has been created and thread support is enabled) and reset the thread state to ``NULL``, returning the previous thread state (which is not ``NULL``).
+   Release the global interpreter lock (if it has been created) and reset the thread state to ``NULL``, returning the previous thread state (which is not ``NULL``).
 If the lock has been created, the current thread must have acquired it.

 .. c:function:: void PyEval_RestoreThread(PyThreadState *tstate)

-   Acquire the global interpreter lock (if it has been created and thread support is enabled) and set the thread state to *tstate*, which must not be ``NULL``.
+   Acquire the global interpreter lock (if it has been created) and set the thread state to *tstate*, which must not be ``NULL``.
 If the lock has been created, the current thread must not have acquired it, otherwise deadlock ensues.

    .. note::
       Calling this function from a thread when the runtime is finalizing